Béla Zsitkovszky

-Béla Zsitkovszky (3 April 1868 - 16 September 1930) was a Hungarian cinematographer and film director.
-Zsitkovszky was a film pioneer notable for producing the country's first ever film The Dance (A táncz) in 1901.
+Béla Zsitkovszky (3 April 1868 – 16 September 1930) was a Hungarian cinematographer and film director.
+Zsitkovszky was a film pioneer notable for producing the country's first ever film A táncz (The dance) in 1901.
 Zsitkovszky was a cinema projectionist who was commissioned to make a film.
 He shot it entirely on location as Budapest lacked a film studio.
 In 1901 he opened the first Hungarian film laboratory.